kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 }
 ```

-This sets the cells to a square with an edge of 136 points, or a third of the screen width, whichever is lower.
+This sets the cells to a square shape with an edge of 136 points _or_ a third of the screen width, whichever is least.

 The collection view datasource methods are next.
 Add the following extension: